Clemapfel/mousetrap/docs/00_index.md

 + applications requiring a large number of widgets on screen (> 100k, for example viewing a dataset with millions of entries)
 + applications requiring a refresh rate different from that of the monitor (for example, precise GUI-based physics simulations)

-Mousetrap developers should have be moderately well-versed in C++.
-The Julia binding is much simpler to use and should be well suited for Julia beginners.

 ### Planned Features

 (In order of priority, from highest to lowest)